amsoell/amsoell.com-source/content/blog/why-i-love-laravel.md

 }
 ```

-If we write our tests concurrently with writing our routes and controllers (you _are_ writing your tests while you write your routes and controllers, right??) we can test our entire application at any time by running `phpunit` from the terminal.
-Laravel's testing capabilities go [so much further](https://laravel.com/docs/5.2/testing), but this gives you a good idea of where it starts.
+If writing tests concurrently with routes and controllers (you _are_ writing your tests while you write your routes and controllers, right??) you can test an entire application at any time by running `phpunit` from the terminal.
+Laravel's testing capabilities go [so much further](https://laravel.com/docs/testing), but this gives you a good idea of where it starts.

 ## Migrations

 Version control makes building complex applications with a large team of developers a lot simpler.
 Database development, however, has largely lived outside of the version control ecosystem, making it difficult to track who has the latest version of the data schema.
-Laravel solves this through its [migrations system](https://laravel.com/docs/5.2/migrations).
+Laravel solves this through its [migrations system](https://laravel.com/docs/migrations).
 Rather than build your database structure right in the database, you build a series of data model definitions directly inside your Laravel application.
 For example:

 ```php
 Schema::create('questions', function (Blueprint $table) {